instedd/cdx/_posts/2014-01-05-test-result-resource.md

   "institution_id" : 4,
   "location_id" : 5,
   "parent_locations" : [1, 2, 3],
-  "user_fields" : [
+  "custom_fields" : [
     ...
   ]
 }```

-Any other field reported by the device will be included inside the "user_fields" section.
+Non standard fields reported by the device will be included inside the "custom_fields" section.